Olex2/Olex2Manual/commands/grad.md

 >B Choose the colour of the four corners of the graduated background.

->C -p: a file name for the picture to be placed at the background
+>C -p: a file name for the picture to be placed in the background